forestgrape/coronavirus/controlling.md

 > 3. Analyzing missteps can be rewarding, the next antibiotics are to be discovered.

-## Spread Summary and Assumptions
+## Spread Assumptions
-The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (primarily through aerosol and even dry form aerosol, possibly some droplet transmission).
+The design of measures relies on transmission models.
+Here it as assumed that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) and can be metaphored as smoke-like as sketched in the following.

 Observations:
 Evidence for aerosol transmission is described in [Spread Analyses](./spread_analyses.md) and the proposed dry form model in [Airborne Transmission Models](./transmission.md).
 In short: The [spread pattern](./spread_analyses.md) shows that the cases of severe SARS-2 lung infections are high when a lot of air is exchanged between people which is the case in badly ventilated indoor rooms either heated (cold climates e.g. winters in Europe) or air-conditioned (very warm/sultry climates e.g. observed in Southern US in summer or regions of Brazil year round).
 On the other hand outdoors during the day, even in many crowded settings around the world (sometimes with masks, which makes sense in sensible situations), no increased spreading has been noticed/observed.